Is marijuana legal in Minnesota?

 Is Minnesota a medical state?

 Yes.
-Medical cannabis is legal, but recreational cannabis is not.
+Medical cannabis is legal, and recreational cannabis is currently pending.

 Can you get a medical card for anxiety in Minnesota?